Assembly on Sleep and Respiratory Neurobiology James B. Skatrud New Investigator Award

 This award is intended to recognize a new investigator who is beyond formal training but not yet fully established.
 It is not intended for well-established investigators.
 It is also not intended as recognition for a single project, but for overall accomplishments and future potential.
 Applicants should not be at a rank higher than Assistant Professor (or equivalent).
 In general, nominees should be within 5 years of completion of their terminal research degree or clinical training although exceptions will be made for candidates who have taken significant time away from their academic career.
 Nominees should have more than one first authored paper that is considered to advance the science of respiratory neurobiology or sleep.

 There are no citizenship requirements for this award.
 The nominee should be an ATS member.
 Nominations for this Award must also be submitted by an ATS member (from any Assembly).
 In addition, the awardee must attend the 2015 ATS International Conference.
 The nominee cannot currently be serving on the Planning or Executive Committee of any ATS Assembly.

-The submissions will be evaluated and ranked by the SRN Assembly Executive and Planning Committees, and the awardee will be announced at the SRN Assembly Meeting on Monday, May 20th, 2013 in Philadelphia.
+The submissions will be evaluated and ranked by the SRN Assembly Executive and Planning Committees, and the awardee will be announced at the SRN Assembly Meeting on Monday May 19th, 2014 in San Diego.
 The awardee will be expected to make a short presentation about their research at the SRN Assembly Business Meeting.